Ahmed3656/Notes/Cloud Native/Docker.md

 ---

 #### Important Notes
-- Adding -it in the run command allows you to run the container or image in interactive mode, where `-i` stands for interactive (keeps STDIN open so you can type commands), and `-t` allocates a pseudo-TTY (gives you a terminal interface with proper formatting), enabling you to interact directly with the container as if you're inside a shell.
+- Adding -it in the run command allows you to run the container or image in interactive mode, where `-i` stands for interactive (keeps STDIN open so you can type commands), and `-t` allocates a pseudo-TTY (gives you a terminal interface with proper formatting), enabling you to interact directly with the container as if you're inside a shell terminal.
 - Adding -d in the run command runs the container in detached mode, meaning it runs in the background without attaching to your terminal.
 This allows the container to continue running independently of your session, and Docker will print the container ID so you can manage it later using commands like `docker logs`, `docker stop`, or `docker exec`.
 Detached mode is ideal for long-running services or daemons.
 - You can configure the container's restart policy by adding `--restart` to the `docker run` command, followed by one of the available options: `always` (restarts the container if the main process exits or if the Docker daemon restarts), `unless-stopped`(restarts if the main process is killed but doesn't if Docker daemon restarts), - or `on-failure` (restarts only if the process exits with a non-zero status code or if the Docker daemon restarts).
 All policies don't restart the container if you manually stop it.
 - Commands executed during the creation or setup of a container are called **build-time commands**, while those executed while the container is running are referred to as **runtime commands**.